 Every year, one color dominates all fashion, adults’ and kids’; you should consider investing in that color for your little one’s shoes.

-Chek Pantone for their big announcement, where they reveal the color of the year will it be navy or yellow?
+Check Pantone or Visme.com for their big announcement, where they reveal the color of the year.
+Will it be navy or yellow?

 Why not get a pair of each?